retkowsky/Audio_Analytics_With_AzureML/README.md

 ### Solution
 - We will collect some normal and anomaly sounds files
 - We will generate spectrograms for all the files
-- We will build and train a two-class classification model (Anomaly vs no anomaly)
+- We will build and train a two-class classification model (Anomaly vs no anomaly) using computer vision algorithms with Azure Custom Vision and Azure AutoML for Images.
+- We will generate audio features and use usual classification techniques like SVM.
+We will use AutoML for Classification with Azure ML.
-- We will test the anomaly detection model
+- We will test the anomaly detection models we made.

 ## Azure AutoML
 AutoML is an Azure Machine Learning feature, that empowers both professional and citizen data scientists to build machine learning models rapidly.
 Since its launch, AutoML has helped accelerate model building for essential machine learning tasks like Classification, Regression and Time-series Forecasting.